 Hey ladies!
 If you want to improve your health and boost your energy, you may wonder if multivitamins can help and what the best multivitamin is for women.
-The honest answer is ultimately, “no” – multi-vitamins aren’t worth the money and potential risk FOR MOST who are overall a healthy, active adult.
+The honest answer is ultimately, “no” – multi-vitamins aren’t worth the money and potential risk FOR MOST who are overall a healthy, active adult who consumes their needed vitamins and minerals via their diet.

 The vast majority (not all) of vitamin supplements available on the market today are full of cheap, synthetic ingredients that cannot be properly utilized by your body and/or they contain mega-doses of vitamins and minerals in which our bodies don’t need (so you urinate them out!
 Why your pee is bright yellow after consuming most multi-vitamins).
 It can even be harmful getting excess of certain vitamins and minerals.

-Those who are healthy adults who eat a well balanced diet receive what vitamins and minerals they need through their diet.
+Those who are healthy adults who eat a well balanced diet consisting of protein, greens, veggies and fruit receive what vitamins and minerals they need through their diet.
 Some factors can play a role in determining whether you may need a multi-vitamin supplement, however.

 In this article, we will take a look at what multivitamins are – their potential benefits and risks – answers to some frequently asked questions about multivitamins – how to determine if a multi-vitamin is right for you and my top recommendation for the best multivitamin for women.